isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 the address ranges that include SFLQ pools.
 Issuing the command will cause the lease back end to discard and then rebuild the free lease data for the given pool.
-Only a pool that exactly matches the start and end adddress given will rebuilt.
+Only a pool that exactly matches the start and end adddress given will be rebuilt.

-An example :isccmd:`sflq-pool4-rebuild` command for rebuiding an IPv4 SFLQ Pool is shown below:
+An example :isccmd:`sflq-pool4-rebuild` command for rebuilding an IPv4 SFLQ Pool is shown below:

 ::

     {
-        "command": "sflq-pool4-create",
+        "command": "sflq-pool4-rebuild",
         "arguments": {
             "start-address": "192.0.2.0",
             "end-address": "192.0.2.255"